TheHiveHelixLabs/anomali-import-tool/tasks/prd-anomali-threat-bulletin-import-tool.md

 - **Logging**: Serilog with file and database sinks
 - **Database**: SQLite for local storage of settings and history
 - **Network**: HttpClient with Polly for retry policies and resilience
+- **Git Integration**: LibGit2Sharp for Git operations with SSH/HTTPS authentication and platform API integration

 ### API Integration
 - **Anomali ThreatStream API Support**: